The drum beats 2022 for our 19th Anniversary Year!

 Over thirty-five teams of twenty-one participants will form throughout our community and beyond.
 Some will come from corporations, area industries, small businesses, financial institutions, service clubs, and community organizations.
 Others will be made up of groups of individuals, both local and visiting.

-The Race will be held on the New Glasgow Riverfront on July 20th & 21st, 2018.
+The Race will be held on the New Glasgow Riverfront.
 Each team will paddle their Dragon Boat in heats while more than 1000 participants and spectators view from the vantage point of the two shores and the George Street Bridge.

 A children's tent, concessions, and other family-oriented activities will be going on throughout the day at the race site.